Zeyu-Li/unity-user-guide/README.md

 Some other light options include an ambient light that lunates everything.
-This can be changed this in the window -> Lighting -> Settings.
-From there, there are many options can you can play with
+This can be changed this in the Window -> Rendering -> Lighting Settings.
+From there, there are many options can you can play with.
+Also in the options is to add atmospheric fog

+Another important things about lighting is bake lighting.
+Baking is a way to save space by "baking" or pre-mapping the lighting in the texture map so lighting does not need to be calculated again in real time.
+This may be something you would want to look into if you have problems with framerate, or just want to speed/smooth out the game.

 <a name="5f"></a>